developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ## GitHub Pages SPA Hack

-As of writing this blog post, GitHub Pages does not natively support Single [Page Applications][gh-spa-unsupported].
+As of writing this blog post, GitHub Pages does **not** natively support Single Page Applications[^17].
 This is a blocker for our application since it is a SPA.
-To get around that, we will get help from the community to come up with [something a bit creative].
+To get around that, we will get help from the community to come up with something a bit creative[^18].

 The idea is to create a custom `404.html` which will have enough JavaScript code to redirect the page to our SPA's `index.html`, having it's URI as query parameter.